DebugSteven/ghc-compiler-errors/cfp.md

 A topic essential to becoming productive in Haskell is identifying and resolving error messages in GHC.
 Error messages can be cryptic and hard to overcome when you are a beginner.
-Often times I've found it is more helpful when you have someone walk you through identifying what these error messages mean.
+Often times it's helpful when you have someone walk you through identifying what these error messages mean the first time you encounter them.
 Some GHC errors will lead beginners astray and they will end up trying to solve a different problem because they have misinterpreted what the error is pointing to as the issue in their code.